 G-TECH Optoelectronics Corporation ("the Company") was established on June 27, 1996 with the approval of the Ministry of Economic Affairs, with the registered place at No. 99 Zhongxing Rd., Tongluo Township, Miaoli County.
-The main business items of the Company include glass and glass products, electronics parts manufacturing and international trade business, etc.
+The main businesses of the Company and its subsidiaries (hereinafter collectively referred to as "the consolidated company") are manufacturing glass, glass products and electronic components as well as conducting international trade, etc.